Gautama Maharishi: Children

 According to the Ramayana, Gautama's eldest son with Ahalya is Shatananda.
 But according to the Adi Parva of Mahabharata, he had two sons named Sharadvana and Cirakari.
 Sharadvana was also known as Gautama, hence his children Kripa and Kripi were called Gautama and Gautami respectively.
 A daughter of Gautama is referred too, but her name is never disclosed in the epic.
 In the Sabha Parva, he is described to beget many children through Aushinara (daughter of Ushinara), amongst whom the eldest in Kakshivata.
 Gautama and Aushinara's wedding takes place at Magadha, the kingdom of Jarasandha.
 According to the Vamana Purana, he had three daughters named Jaya, Jayanti, and Aparajita.

 Gautama is also have said to be the ancestor of Shvetaketu, son of Uddalaka Aruni in the Brihadaranyaka Upanishad.

 Ahalyā's curse

 Gautama (left) discovers Indra disguised as Gautama fleeing, as Ahalya watches.

 The Gaṇeśa Purāṇa and Ramayana describes Ahalyā as his wife.
 Their marriage is recorded in the Uttara Khaṇḍa, which is believed as an interpolation to the epic.
 As per the story Brahma, the creator god, creates a beautiful girl and gifts her as a bride to Gautama and a son named Shatananda is born.

 The Upāsanā Khaṇḍa mentions Gautama cursing Indra when he comes home and finds Indra in an argument with his wife.
 It is revealed that Indra disguised as Gautama had sexual intimacy with Ahalyā and he curses Indra with 1000 vaginas and turns Ahalyā into a stone until Rāma steps on her.
 Indra is eventually returned to normal after Gautama recites a mantra, and finds greatness in Gaṇeśa that he reveals to the Devas. and Ahalyā is graced by Rāma's foot.

-The Bala Khaṇḍa mentions that Gautama spots Indra, who is still in disguise, and curses him to lose his testicles.
-Gautama then curses Ahalya to stay in the Aashram for thousands of years, eating and drinking nothing but air and to be absolved only by Raam (verses 29-31).